davidsneighbour/kollitsch.dev/content/components/hugo-head/index.md

 homepage = "website"
 ```

-If you are using [`hugo-humans`](https://github.com/davidsneighbour/hugo-humans) or [`hugo-publisher`](https://github.com/davidsneighbour/hugo-publisher) then `hugo-head` will integrate these header tags in additon to these modules features automatically for you after you configure the module.
+If you are using [`hugo-humans`](https://github.com/davidsneighbour/hugo-humans) or [`hugo-publisher`](https://github.com/davidsneighbour/hugo-publisher) then `hugo-head` will integrate these header tags in addition to these modules features automatically for you after you configure the module.

 ## Stylesheets